Aaron Morgan Art Portfolio

 I had been wanting to incorporate some form of touch or tactical element into my work for a while.
 I had been playing around with embossing images of crow/ravens with some drawn images without much success.
 A colleague suggest that I should buy something pre-made with an embossed image to play around with.
 With this show in mind, I thought about doing an image on a page of Braille text.
 This would provide not only a tactile element but also a language element.
 I quickly obtained an oversize copy of the work of Edgar Allan Poe that included the Raven.
 I Removed the pages for that specific poem and drew the image of the Raven in Sumi ink and white gel pens.
 I embellished the image with red watercolor.

-I am planning to expand on this series in 2022.
-Exploring the same themes and images.
+I am planning to expand on this series in 2024/25

 Powered by Create your own unique website with customizable templates.